 Besides the tartrate instability that can come from using too much bentonite there is another reason you’ll want to use this stuff sparingly.
 Bentonite is a “fining” agent which means that it removes various compounds from your wine.
 It can reduce or remove aromas, flavors, as well as color.

 Sometimes it is necessary to remove off flavors and aromas, however, you don’t want to sacrifice varietal character.
 While your wine will be clear, it will be missing what made it special to begin with.

 How Does Bentonite Work

 This will get a little nerdy but it’s worth understanding.
-When hydrated in water the minerals in bentonite become positively charged (i.e. ions).
+When hydrated in water the minerals in bentonite become negatively charged (i.e. ions).

-The positive ions in the clay bond with negatively charged particles floating around in your wine causing haziness.
+The negative ions in the clay bond with positively charged particles floating around in your wine causing haziness.
 Generally wines are cloudy because the floating particles are all similarly charged (all positive or all negative).